adslbarxatov/DPModule/docs/index.md

 &nbsp;

-## :gb: Actual projects and developments
+## Actual projects and developments

 Current laboratory’s projects are described below.
 Description contains all the necessary links (:earth_africa:) as well as project releases (:iphone: and / or :package:).